gavinkendall/autoscreen/readme.txt

 %time%           Time                                    The current time as HH-mm-ss-fff
 %year%           Year                                    The current year as yyyy
 %month%          Month                                   The current month as MM
+%day%            Day                                     The current day as dd
+%hour%           Hour                                    The current hour as HH
+%minute%         Minute                                  The current minute as mm
+%second%         Second                                  The current second as ss
+%millisecond%    Millisecond                             The current millisecond as fff
+%count%          Number of screen capture cycles during the current screen capture session
+%user%           User                                    The name of the logged in user
+%machine%        Machine                                 The name of the machine being used
+%title%          Title                                   The title of the active window

+The "Remove Selected Screens" button is used to remove a selected number of screens in the list.
+Select the screens you want to remove and then click the button to remove the selected screens.

+The "..." button to the right of a screen name in the list of screens will open the Change Screen window enabling you to change the settings of that screen.